 5. Detail Your Plans

-The competitor section is one of the most important in the document, and I have written much more about it here.
+The competitor section is one of the most important in the document.
 For high growth and early stage companies, I usually recommend naming your 5-10 most similar competitors and detailing how your business is different to each.
 It is also useful to compare your venture to the most important large incumbents in the market, even if they have quite a different business model to yours.

 You should also detail the main risks you foresee in your plans, and what steps you will take to mitigate them.
-I've written about how to do this here.
 Writing an extensive list of risks and mitigations shows investors you have already thought about the problems that may arise and have a strategy in place for dealing with each.
-The potential risks your venture faces is of course heavily specific to your business, but again – check precedent offer content and your internal business plans for the sort of risks to think about including.
+The potential risks your venture faces is of course heavily specific to your business, but again - check precedent offer content and your internal business plans for the sort of risks to think about including.

 6. Establish Your Credibility